 It doesn't offer as much suction power as other Roombas.

 Precision cleaning with patented iAdapt technology and vSLAM navigation.
 Designed with dual-surface brushes to navigate carpet and hard floors effortlessly.
 Integrates with Google Assistant and Alexa.
 Great for homes with pets.

-A couple customers said the Roomba wasn't able to cover the entire house on a single charge.
+A couple of customers said it wasn't able to cover the entire house on a single charge.

 Affordable entry-level model.
 Equally effective on carpets and hard floors thanks to its unique multi-surface brush design.
 Up to 90 minutes of runtime per charge.
 Actively avoids furniture.
 Easy to schedule regular cleanings.